1ncande5cence/ae-sack/target-collector/README.md

 ## Simplified Demonstration Experiments [For AE Evaluation]

-Since full sub‑groundtruth collection involves multiple manual steps (running test cases, collecting logs, merging results), we provide two simplified examples:
+Since full sub‑groundtruth collection involves multiple manual steps (running test cases, collecting logs, merging results), we provide two examples (One for minimal test case and one for test suite):

 ### 1. Minimal Test Case Example (Nginx / `n1_auth` Oracle)
 We use the `Nginx-N1` oracle as a minimal demonstration.